Metals for the Future

 - Lithium: At roughly 3,000 tons per year, current U.S. production can only meet 2-3% of future lithium demand from battery deployment (100,000 to 150,000 tons per year).

-- Rare earth elements (REE): Electric vehicle motors and wind turbines alone may drive REE demand that exceeds U.S. production by 30% over the next decade.
+- Rare earth elements (REE): Electric vehicle motors and wind turbines alone may drive REE demand that exceeds U.S. production by over 50% over the next decade.

 - Nickel and cobalt: Even a large market shift from nickel-manganese-cobalt batteries to nickel-free and cobalt-free lithium-iron-phosphate batteries will not eliminate heavy U.S. reliance on nickel and cobalt imports from China, particularly given minimal U.S. cobalt production.